-Spinning® instructors should always cue reminders about technique and posture.
-Correct posture is important to working the right muscle groups.
+Spinning instructors should always cue reminders about technique and posture.
+Correct posture is important to work for the right muscle groups.
 In addition to the major leg muscles worked during a spin class, the abdominal muscles get a workout as well.

 As you ride, unlike racing a bike on the road, you get an upper body rhythm going that helps you keep your leg rhythm.
 The movement from a slightly bent position and side to side works both the central abdominal muscles and those along the side of your abdomens.
 This is a technique known as rhythm release.

 You may not see immediate results of your abdominal work, but over time you will feel your entire body begin to tone up, including your abdominals.

 Regardless of your fitness level, riding spin bikes keeps everyone together.
 This goes beyond sitting in the same spin class, but each individual works equally as hard at their own level.
 It is amazing how you can feed off the energy of other riders when you begin to fatigue and start thinking you might want to quit.